 Dehydration

 Dehydration occurs when the body does not consume enough water.
-Some symptoms of dehydration include a flushed face, lack of sweat, or feeling of weakness.
-This is a potentially fatal condition that can result in lowered blood pressure, dizziness, and fainting.
-To treat dehydration, encourage the victim to rest and replenish their body with water and electrolytes.
-Hydrate the victim slowly, avoiding drastic rehydration.
+Some symptoms include a flushed face, lack of sweat, or feeling of weakness.
+This is a potentially serious condition that can result in lowered blood pressure, dizziness, and fainting.

 Sunburn